-In addition to formal coursework, students have opportunities to learn about research by attending research seminars, by discussing current research issues in various journal clubs, and by traveling to national conferences to present their research data.
+In addition to formal coursework, students have opportunities to learn about research by attending research seminars, discussing current research issues in various journal clubs, and by traveling to national conferences to present their research data.

 Research That Matters